 Things students can do with puppets:

-How do you use puppets in your classroom?
+How do you use puppets in music class?

 If you’re interested in my resource, you can find it here: